ThomasGueldner/thomas.gueldner/docs/user-guide/en/install/index.md

   > mingw32-make install
    ```

-   In UNIX-based OS Linux, and Mac OS X :
+   In UNIX-based OS Linux, and Mac OS X:
    Enter the following from the command line.

    ```